These keto breakfast cookies are your best egg-free keto breakfast to fix all your keto oatmeal cookies craving.

 Classic Oatmeal Cookies are not keto-friendly.
 The reason is that oatmeal itself is not keto-friendly.

-It means you can’t have oats on your keto diet or, if you do want to eat oats, you will have to stick to a very low amount.
+You can’t have much oats on your keto diet or, if you do want to eat oats, you will have to stick to a very low amount.

-In fact, 1 cup of oat contains 23 grams of net carbs which is very high when you target to eat only 23g of net carbs for the entire day!
+In fact, 1 cup of oats contains 23 grams of net carbs, which is very high when you target to eat only 23g of net carbs for the entire day!

 Let’s see what you need to start this keto peanut butter oatmeal style cookie recipe: